 Poll watcher forms must be submitted to the Supervisor of Elections at least 14 days before early voting begins and no later than noon on the second Tuesday preceding the election.
-Forms must have original signatures -- facsimiles or copies will not be accepted.

 All forms must be completed in full using one form per polling room and provided in precinct order.
 The candidate, committee or party chairman must sign each form submitted.
 If a campaign has designated a person as the poll watcher coordinator, that person's name and telephone number must also be provided.

 A copy of the form will be returned to the candidate, committee or party after verification of the applicant's status as a qualified registered voter in Brevard County.
 The poll watcher must present that copy as authorization to enter the polling place on Election Day.

 No candidate, sheriff, deputy sheriff, policeman or other law enforcement officer may be designated as a poll watcher.

 Each candidate, committee and political party may appoint one poll watcher per early voting site or polling place during the hours the polls are open.

 Poll watcher appointment forms are available online or can be obtained from the Supervisor of Elections Office.
 All forms must be returned to the Elections Office either in person at the Viera office (2725 Judge Fran Jamieson Way, Bldg C, Suite 105) or by mail at PO Box 410819, Melbourne, FL 32941-0819, or by fax at 321-633-2130, or by email at Candidate@VoteBrevard.com.
 If you have questions about the forms, call the Elections Office at 321-633-2124.

 Poll Watcher Instructions:

 1. Upon arrival, Poll Watchers should present their approved Poll Watcher application to the Precinct Clerk.